 • Highlights: Gets along great with children.
 Sheds almost all year, and even more so during the twice a year shedding season.

 The Bernese Mountain dog was specifically bred as a hardy companion in Switzerland’s farmlands.
 It’s a strong breed but is uncharacteristically gentle despite its size.
 Its gentle demeanor makes it not only a great companion for kids, but also as great service animals.
 The Bernese was bred for a life indoors, though this doesn’t mean they wouldn’t enjoy a bit of exercise.
 A 30-minute walk around the block should be enough.
 Though they only need a weekly brushing, they do shed a lot, which can be problematic.

 The Worst Breeds to Get for First-Timer Owners

 Just as we’ve mentioned before, every dog breed is made differently.
 Much like there are good breeds to get if you’re a first-time dog keeper, there are also not-so-good choices as well.
 We’ve listed just a few of them below.
 These breeds are best to get only when you’ve had a bit of experience with dogs in general, or if you’re willing to put as much time and effort as needed to care for them.
 Again, these are not large dogs for first time owners.

 • Highlights: Known to be very energetic.
 Grooming can also be problematic due to heavy shedding.
 Doesn’t do well in warm climates.

 While the Siberian Husky is a loyal and loving dog breed, they were bred with harsh conditions and heavy work in mind.
-They were bred to pull heavy loads across extremely cold climates, so the indoor life certainly isn’t for them.
+They were bred to pull heavy loads across extremely cold climates, and huskies love to run – so the indoor life certainly isn’t for them.
 They also don’t do well in warm weather.
 Aside from this, they shed heavily and have a strong predatory drive, making them ill-suited to living with other pets.

 • Temperament: Smart and Outgoing